Hyperforin: Pharmacokinetics

 Some pharmacokinetic data on hyperforin is available for an extract containing 5% hyperforin.
 Maximal plasma levels (C_{max}) in human volunteers were reached 3–4 hours after administration of an extract containing 14.8 mg hyperforin.
 Biological half-life (t_{1/2}) and mean residence time were 9 hours and 12 hours, respectively, with an estimated steady state plasma concentration of 100 ng/mL (approx. 180 nM) for 3 doses per day.
 Linear plasma concentrations were observed within a normal dosage range and no accumulation occurred.

 In healthy male volunteers, 612 mg dry extract of St. John's wort produced hyperforin pharmacokinetics characterized by a half-life of 19.64 hours.

 Pharmacodynamics

-Hyperforin may be a constituent responsible for the antidepressant and anxiolytic properties of the extracts of St. John's wort.
+Hyperforin may be a constituent responsible for the antidepressant and anxiolytic properties of extracts of St. John's wort.
 In vitro, it acted as a reuptake inhibitor of monoamines (MRI) (particularly of serotonin, norepinephrine, dopamine) and of GABA and glutamate, with IC_{50} values of 0.05–0.10 μg/mL for all compounds, with the exception of glutamate, which is in the 0.5 μg/mL range.
 In other laboratory studies, hyperforin induced cytochrome P450 enzymes CYP3A4 and CYP2C9 by binding to and activating the pregnane X receptor.